dzen-dhall/dzen-dhall/README.md

   -- ^ How many frames to spend on switching.
   , height =
     20
-  -- ^ How many pixels up or down move the output.
+  -- ^ How many pixels up or down to move the output.
   }
 , fadeOut =
   { direction =